olajio/sample-docker-compose/README.md

 **Steps to create docker-compose and run the containers**

-1. Create a folder called docker
+1. Create a folder named `docker`
 2. Write the sample YAML file in "docker-compose.yml" file
-3. To build this docker-compose file, the syntax is docker-compose up -d
+3. To build this docker-compose file, the command is `docker-compose up -d`
 4. Ensure all your containers are running